 While the drop is typically a personal preference, some things must be considered.
 For example, a higher heel stack height and drop might feel better and help with a smoother transition from the heel strike to the toe-off if you’re a hard heel striker.
 On the other hand, a lower drop can help with lower back tightness as it can help lengthen posterior muscles and tendons like the glutes and hamstrings.
 However, a lower drop shoe probably isn’t best if you have had Achilles tendon issues or chronically tight calf muscles.

-If you’re looking for a higher drop shoe, we recommend the Brooks Ghost 15, which has a 12-millimeter drop, or the On Cloudsurfer, with a 10-millimeter drop.
-If you want something more middle-of-the-road, take a look at the Craft Pro Endur Distance and Salomon Phantasm, which both have a 9-millimeter drop.
+If you’re looking for a higher-drop shoe, we recommend the Brooks Ghost 15, which has a 12-millimeter drop, or the On Cloudsurfer, which has a 10-millimeter drop.
+If you want something more middle-of-the-road, look at the Craft Pro Endur Distance and Salomon Phantasm, which both have a 9-millimeter drop.
 On the lower side, the Hoka Clifton 9 and Topo Athletic Cyclone 2 both have a 5-millimeter drop.
 And at the lowest end, the Altra Torin 7 is a zero-drop shoe.
 Altra is an excellent brand to explore if you’re looking into zero-drop shoes.

 The shape of your arch and how it moves throughout your stride determines the level of arch support you need in a shoe.
 Visiting a running store to have your gait analyzed is the best way to determine if you need extra arch support to stay injury-free and running comfortably.